ItsSilvie/blog.silvie.org/_posts/2022-06-29-kickstarter-campaign.markdown

 {% include image.html url="/assets/images/2022-06-29-kickstarter-campaign/ax-crowd.png" description="Grand Archive's booth at Anime Expo, Los Angeles (July 2022)." %}

-This convention introduced three cards from the <span class="dead-link">[2022 Promo](P22_(set))</span> set, Bubble Mage, Dungeon Guide, and Honorable Vanguard.
+This convention introduced three cards from the [Promotional 2022](P22_(set)) set, Bubble Mage, Dungeon Guide, and Honorable Vanguard.
 No longer regarded as samples, these were printed on finalised card stock and were the first tournament legal cards to be released.

 This section will be updated over the next few months as new news comes in.
 In the mean time, check out [What we know so far about the Dawn of Ashes set](/DOA-everything-we-know-so-far).